magento/architecture/design-documents/csp.md

 'unsafe-inline' and 'unsafe-eval'.
 Magento has integrations with multiple 3rd party services like vimeo, youtube, google analytics and various payment systems which we must whitelist additionally.
 That will be the default whitelist Magento provides out of the box packaged alongside related modules via _csp\_whitelist.xml_.

+## Future steps
+To allow merchants to use whitelisting with _nonce_ we have to get reed of event handlers via HTML attributes and style attributes in our templates.
+There is no way to disable `unsafe-eval` since we use it for UI components and some of the front-end libraries we employ need it (like jQuery).

+The work on refactoring templates to remove event handlers and _style_ attributes will be done after CSP is introduced gradually.
+In the meanwhile Merchants will be able to employ domain-whitelisting for CSP.
+Extension developers will have time to update their extension to allow both domain-whitelisting and nonce whitelisting.